-The student does not necessarily have to follow the order of suggested courses, but the order helps complete the degree in the stipulated time.
-The student should be aware of taking the courses that have requirements in an order that allows them to continue taking the other courses without problems.
+^{}The student does not necessarily have to follow the order of courses suggested, but the order helps to complete the degree in the stipulated time.
+The student should be aware of taking the courses that have prerequisites in an order that allows him/her to continue taking the other courses without problems.
+Courses without prerequisites do not have a specific order.
+The student may register for them in the term they are offered.